TheRealReal/ecto-ulid/README.md

 An `Ecto.Type` implementation of [ULID](https://github.com/ulid/spec).

 `Ecto.ULID` should be compatible anywhere that `Ecto.UUID` is supported.
-It has been confirmed to work with PostgreSQL and MySQL on Ecto 2.x and 3.x.
-Ecto 1.x is *not* supported.
+It has been confirmed to work with PostgreSQL and MySQL on Ecto ~> 3.2.

 ULID is a 128-bit universally unique lexicographically sortable identifier.
 ULID is binary-compatible with UUID, so it can be stored in a `uuid` column in a database.

 ## Features

-* Generate ULID in Base32 or binary format.
+- Generate ULID in Base32 or binary format.
-* Generate ULID for a given timestamp.
+- Generate ULID for a given timestamp.
-* Autogenerate ULID when used as a primary key.
+- Autogenerate ULID when used as a primary key.
-* Supports reading and writing ULID in a database backed by its native `uuid` type (no database extensions required).
+- Supports reading and writing ULID in a database backed by its native `uuid` type (no database extensions required).
-* Supports Ecto 2.x and Ecto 3.x.
+- Supports Ecto ~> 3.2.
-* Supports Elixir 1.4 and newer.
+- Supports Elixir 1.7 and newer.
-* Confirmed working on PostgreSQL and MySQL.
+- Confirmed working on PostgreSQL and MySQL.
-* Optimized for high throughput.
+- Optimized for high throughput.

 ## Performance